-Michael Schreiber has taught acting and directing in NYC, LA, Las Vegas, at 40+ conventions across the US, and abroad in Qingdao, China.
-He has worked extensively with Jean-Claude, participated in many of his workshops, and started co-teaching with him in 2018.
-In 2019, Michael started Shantigar's Young Artist Residency Program, and in early March 2020 he became Shantigar's Program Director.
+Acting and directing teacher, Michael Schreiber has worked extensively with Jean-Claude, participated in many of his workshops, and started co-teaching with him in 2018.
+Michael initiated and directs Shantigar's Young Artist Residency Program.

 He also coaches artists, speakers, and entrepreneurs, helping them blend craft and business.
 Michael is an uchideshi, live-in student in Fredericksburg, Virginia, of the Japanese martial art of Aikido.